PacktPublishing/hands-on-music-generation-with-magenta/Chapter06/README.md

 # Chapter 6 - Data preparation for training

-Up until now, we’ve used existing Magenta's pre-trained models, since they are quite powerful and easy to use.
-But training our own models is crucial, since it allows us to generate music in a specific style, generate specific structures or instruments.
+This chapter will show how training our own models is crucial since it allows us to generate music in a specific style, generate specific structures or instruments.
 Building and preparing a dataset is the first step before training our own model.
 To do that, we first look at existing datasets and APIs to help us find meaningful data.
-Then, we build two datasets in MIDI for specific styles: dance and jazz.
+Then, we build two datasets in MIDI for specific styles—dance and jazz.
 Finally, we prepare the MIDI files for training using data transformations and pipelines.

 ## Utils